deadlydog/PathLengthChecker/ReadMe.md

 - `test*` matches any file or directory whose name begins with "test".
 - `*txt` matches any files with a ".txt" extension, as well as any directory whose name ends in "txt".
 - `*test*` matches any file or directory that contains "test" anywhere in the name or extension.

+For more information on the search pattern syntax, see [the official Microsoft documentation](https://docs.microsoft.com/en-us/dotnet/api/system.io.directory.enumeratefilesystementries?view=net-5.0).

 ## Running via PowerShell